-(Note: Many soldiers from 2nd French Armored Division were French Moroccan.)
+Note: Many soldiers from 2nd French Armored Division were French Moroccan.

+315th Infantry Regiment made a stop in Chêne-Chenu in the early hours of August 16th until late afternoon.
+Once rested, men have retaken the road in direction of Villiers-le-Morhier, just south of Nogent-le-Roi.
+Regimental command post was set up in a former factory, which was until August 15th, 0800pm an SS command post.
 It seemed from this moment the 79th Infantry Division was not far away from the German army on its escaping race but as Paris got closer, some questions emerged.
 Would the Germans defend Paris until the last man?
 Were they going to want to fight where their fathers or grandfathers had fought during the First World War?

-At this time the mission of 315th was to create a bridgehead across the Eure River and to take defensive positions at the East.
-By doing so, Armored vehicles would have the time to come up and to establish themselves for a major offensive.
+At this time the mission of 315th was to create a bridgehead across the Eure River and to take defensive positions at the east.
+By doing so, armored vehicles would have the time to come up and to establish themselves for a major offensive.

-On August 18th, order to cross the Seine River was received at the 315th’s Command Post.
+On August 18th, order to cross the Seine River was received at the 315th’s command post.
 Where?
 In Mantes-Gassicourt southwest of Paris, however order changed for the Regiment.
-While the rest of 79th Infantry Division was advancing toward Mantes-Gassicourt, 315th Combat Team was ordered to go to the city of Houdan, to defend it with the 5th Armored Division from a possible enemy counterattack coming from West and East.
+While the rest of 79th Infantry Division was advancing toward Mantes-Gassicourt, 315th Combat Team was ordered to go to the city of Houdan, to defend it with the 5th Armored Division from a possible enemy counterattack coming from west and east.

 Finally on the next day, men joined Mantes-Gassicourt to cross the Seine River.
-Before to join the rest of the Division, they made a stop in Rosny-sur-Seine, once again Command Post was set up in a beautiful place, in the castle of Mr. Jean Lebaudy known as “Sugar King”.
+Before to join the rest of the division, they made a stop in Rosny-sur-Seine, once again Command Post was set up in a beautiful place, in the castle of Mr. Jean Lebaudy known as “Sugar King”.

-(Note: Jean Lebaudy was a French industrialist born on September 8th, 1894.
+Note: Jean Lebaudy was a French industrialist born on September 8th, 1894.
 When France was drawn in the First World War, he was enlisted in the 7th Infantry Regiment of Dragon.
 In 1916 Mr. Lebaudy is volunteer for specialized airborne missions under the command of Colonel Jacques Balsan.
 During the Second World War, he joined the French Resistance and formed the famous resistance network "D'Artagnan Network".
-For his actions during the war, he was awarded the French Croix de Guerre Medal, Légion d'Honneur and Resistance Medal).
+For his actions during the war, he was awarded the French Croix de Guerre Medal, Légion d'Honneur and Resistance Medal.

 79th Infantry Division who freed Cherbourg in less of three weeks, succeeded in holding back SS Troops in La Haye-du-Puits was the first American Division to cross the Seine River.
-On the same day, Lieutenant Robert G. Kofler from Prisoner of War Interrogation Team attached to the Regiment drove all the way to Versailles and to the outskirts of Paris without once being spotted by the enemy.
+On the same day, Lieutenant Robert G. Kofler from Prisoner of War Interrogation Team attached to the regiment drove all the way to Versailles and to the outskirts of Paris without once being spotted by the enemy.
 It showed once again German Army was retreating as fast as possible.

 August 22nd was spent in the outskirts of Limay, the mission was to maintain the bridgehead as long as possible to prevent Germans to counterattack.
-79th Infantry Division’s lines were machine-gunned during all the day by German planes with the will to destroy bridges made by the Engineers over the Seine River.
+79th Infantry Division’s lines were machine-gunned during all the day by German planes with the will to destroy bridges made by the engineers over the Seine River.
 Enemy air activity was might be intense, several of those were shot down by the antiaircraft gunners, very well hidden.
 As 315th Infantry Regiment was on the other bank of the Seine River, and Germans were trying to destroy bridges over the river, there were no doubt, men were part of a drive to encircle Paris.

+Germans were might be retreating, they launched a counterattack with infantry troops and four tanks, in the early hours of the 23rd of August against 315th 's left flank with the will to encircle them.
 The attack was repulsed, thanks to the commander of “E” Company Lieutenant Herndon and his men who didn’t stop shooting despite the enemy tanks and “B” Company under the command of Captain Alexander M. Patch.
-“E” and “B” Companies didn’t just repulse the enemy but made eighty-four prisoners of war.
+“E” and “B” Companies didn’t just repulse the enemy but made eighty-four prisoners of war (see map below).

 The bridgehead was growing much more and was more powerful as more troops were crossing the river.
-30th Infantry Division which for the moment has not yet cross the river was on the South bank and was former neighbor of 79th Infantry Division back in time at Camp Blanding, Florida.
+30th Infantry Division which for the moment has not yet cross the river was on the south bank and was former neighbor of 79th Infantry Division back in time at Camp Blanding, Florida.